The remodel of our RV

 But it also means meeting up with strangers and buying a house on wheels from them…

-We had toured a few campers and finally found one that didn’t have water damage—which was pretty much the only thing we knew to look for when shopping for a used RV.
+When we decided to buy an RV and go on a fifty-state honeymoon, we didn’t know much about RV life.
+We toured a few campers before we finally found one that didn’t have water damage—which was pretty much the only thing we knew to look for when shopping for a used RV.

-But when you’re trying to buy your first home off Craigslist, you never know what will happen.
+This RV would be our first home together.
+And when you’re trying to buy your first home off Craigslist, you never know what will happen.
+Let our story be a cautionary tale.

 “Can I use your shower?”
 Heath asked.